d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   └────

-  To simplify maintaining the desired layout without manually counting spaces, `sweep' provides a command that updates the whitespace around point such that the next token is aligned to a (multiple of) four columns from the start of the previous token.
+  To simplify maintaining the desired layout without manually counting spaces, `sweep' provides a command `sweeprolog-align-spaces' that updates the whitespace around point such that the next token is aligned to a (multiple of) four columns from the start of the previous token, as well as a dedicated minor mode `sweeprolog-electric-layout-mode' that adjusts whitespace around point automatically as you type ([Electric Layout mode]).

+[Electric Layout mode] See section Electric Layout mode

+Inserting the Right Number of Spaces ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   To insert or update whitespace around point, use the command `M-x sweeprolog-align-spaces'.
 For example, consider a `sweeprolog-mode'